CardKit/cardkit-runtime/README.md

 ### Execution Strategy

-`DeckExecutor` is a subclass of `NSOperation`, enabling it to function on a background thread managed by an `NSOperationQueue`. `ExecutionEngine` manages an operation queue for `DeckExecutor`, but if finer-grained control over execution is required, `DeckExecutor` may also be used in your own operation queue outside of `ExecutionEngine`.
+`DeckExecutor` performs the heavy lifting of executing a Deck.
+It is a subclass of `NSOperation`, enabling it to function on a background thread managed by an `NSOperationQueue`. `ExecutionEngine` manages an operation queue for `DeckExecutor`.

 `DeckExecutor` begins execution with the first Hand specified in the Deck.
 It creates an `ExecutableActionCard` instance for each `ActionCard` in the Hand, and provides any required yields produced from prior Hands and required Token implementation instances (`ExecutableTokenCard`).
 It then creates its own `NSOperationQueue`to execute all cards in a Hand simultaneously.
 In order to determine when a single card has finished executing, it creates a dependent block operation for each `ExecutableActionCard` to check the Hand's satisfaction state.
 The `NSOperationQueue` looks like the following, for four `ExecutableActionCard`s: